-FEBRUARY 8-9, 2025 marks the KICK-OFF for the celebration of the 350th Anniversary of the Church in Dorchester Parish: 1675-2025
+FEBRUARY 8-9, 2025 marked the KICK-OFF for the celebration of the 350th Anniversary of the Church in Dorchester Parish: 1675-2025

-The day’s events will feature:
+The day’s events featured:

 –A fife & drum military salute